andrewacashner/hearingfaithms/chapters/chapter-3.md

 completely unintelligible at the first encounter.
-There is, indeed, no simple way to approach the text: anywhere one starts one immediately becomes tangled in a thicket of ambiguous references and cryptic phrases, and it is not possible to understand the text fully without reading it as the distillation of tropes and doctrines developed through centuries of theological literature and liturgy.
+There is, indeed, no simple way to approach the text: anywhere one starts one immediately becomes tangled in a thicket of ambiguous references and cryptic phrases, as the text tropes and doctrines developed through centuries of theological literature and liturgy.
 The piece demands a high level of intellectual engagement to tease out the intricate conceit, and may thus be compared with what Bernardo Illari describes